FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 - <code>Ctrl/Cmd + Go Left</code> or <code>Ctrl/Cmd + Go Right</code> to change the format (if Channel Based), or the Dimension (if HOA).
 - <code>Ctrl/Cmd + Shift + Go Left</code> or <code>Ctrl/Cmd + Shift + Go Right</code> to change the Order (if HOA).

 When we are done creating out different sources, we have two ways to validate the operation.
 We can either click on <code>Ok</code>, all the sources, rooms and outputs will be created, with a straight routing, or, we can choose to click on <code>Ok +  matrix</code>.
 This last option will open the input and output matrix of our whole SPAT Revolution session to allow us to quickly customize or validate our patch.
-Also, if you need to easily create a line in SPAT matrix, simply hold <code>CMD</code> or <code>Ctrl</code> and click on the starting point of your line.
+Also, if you need to easily create a line in SPAT matrix, simply hold <code>Ctrl</code> and click on the starting point of your line.

 ![setupWizard2](include/setupWizard2.gif)